5G Frequency Bands Explained

 Mid-Band 5G

 Mid-Band 5G is thought of as the “just right” band.
 Operating between 1 GHz to 10 GHz, it offers the perfect blend of speed, coverage, and capacity.
-The 3.5 GHz (launched in 2022) and 3.8 GHz (to be actioned in 2023) bands are viewed as key spectrums for 5G technology by the ISED.
+The 3.5 GHz (launched in 2022) and 3.8 GHz (acquired in 2023) bands are viewed as key spectrums for 5G technology by the ISED.
 Mid-band is ideal for suburban and urban environments where demand is consistently high.

 High-Band 5G or mmWave 5G

-mmWaves can only travel short distances and can’t penetrate buildings.
+mmWaves can only travel short distances and have a difficult time penetrating buildings.
 The waves are easily disrupted.
-To relay these signals inside buildings, 5G antennas and equipment will be needed.
+To relay these signals inside buildings, it's likely special antennas and equipment will be needed.

 This spectrum is best for densely populated urban areas and busy venues.
 Featuring higher capacity, the network will be able to handle more devices at a time.
-Unreliable connectivity due to high traffic will be significantly mitigated with High-Band 5G.
+Unreliable connectivity due to high traffic will be significantly mitigated.

 How Do I Connect to Different 5G Bands?